Hold onto your hard-earned savings.

 The Chicago Botanic Garden is always free.

-The Chicago History Museum is free to Illinois residents every Tuesday, from 12:30 – 9 pm and on the following Commemorative Days: Martin Luther King Jr. Day, Presidents’ Day, March 4th, and July 4th.
-Free admission for children 18 and under, Active Duty Military, and Veterans.
+The Chicago History Museum is free to Illinois residents every Tuesday, from 2 – 9 pm.
+They also host free museum days in Chicago on the following Commemorative Days: Martin Luther King Jr. Day, Presidents’ Day, March 4, and July 4.

 Clarke House Museum is free every day.